 The department brings together responsibilities for business, industrial strategy, science, innovation, energy, and climate change.
 BEIS is a ministerial department, supported by 47 agencies and public bodies.

-Detailed guide: Oil and gas: decommissioning of offshore installations and pipelines
+Detailed guide: Oil and gas: offshore environmental legislation

 The Directory: Government Departments: Non-ministerial

 The Office of Gas and Electricity Markets (Ofgem) regulates the monopoly companies which run the gas and electricity networks.
 It takes decisions on price controls and enforcement, acting in the interests of consumers and helping the industries to achieve environmental improvements.
 Ofgem is a non-ministerial department of the Department of Energy & Climate Change